-13,294, b) obtain the ownership of certain properties owned by PPC and collect the rents earned by PPC over a specified period of time, for an amount of Euro 3,000, c) obtain the ownership of a building for an estimated value of Euro 8,000, d) be compensated for securities which became property of PPC part of which was sold, as well as for related dividends collected for an amount of Euro 59,393 and e) receive other compensation for an amount of Euro 55.
+- (e) Litigation with PPC Personnel Insurance Organization (PIO): Until December 31, 2006, the PPC Personnel Insurance Organization ("PPC PIO") had filed five actions in law before courts against PPC, for a total amount of Euro 83,742, aiming to: a) obtain the ownership of a building sold by PPC in 1999 for a consideration of Euro 13,294, b) obtain the ownership of certain properties owned by PPC and collect the rents earned by PPC over a specified period of time, for an amount of Euro 3,000, c) obtain the ownership of a building for an estimated value of Euro 8,000, d) be compensated for securities which became property of PPC part of which was sold, as well as for related dividends collected for an amount of Euro 59,393 and e) receive other compensation for an amount of Euro 55.
 Cases under (a) and (b) have already been discussed before first instance courts.
-On case under (a) PPC PIO obtained a favorable judgment by the first instance court.
-PPC filed an appeal which as well as all other cases will be discussed before the competent courts in various dates within 2007.
-For the above amounts PPC established provisions, which at December 31, 2006 totalled Euro 40,687.

-- (f) Environmental Obligations: Key uncertainties that may influence the final level of environmental investment which the Group will be required to make over the forthcoming decade, include: - I. Following the issuance of a number of Common Ministerial Decisions only a few environmental permits for certain HEP (HEP Plastiras, Kastraki, Kremasta, Stratos I & II and the national transmission network are still pending - 2.
-According to Greek Law 348I/2006, the environmental terms for the continuation, completion and operation of the projects of the Acheloos River Diversion Scheme to Thessaly were approved and their compliance is a prerequisite for the realisation of the projects and for which responsibility lies with the administrator for execution and operation.
+On case under (a) PPC PIO obtained a favorable judgment by the first instance courts in various dates within 2007.
+For the above amounts PPC established provisions, which at December 31, 2006 totalled Euro 40,687. - (f) Environmental Obligations: Key uncertainties that may influence the final level of environmental investment which the Group will be required to make over the forthcoming decade, include: - 1.
+Following the issuance of a number of Common Ministerial Decisions only a few environmental permits for certain HEP (HEP Plastiras, Kastraki, Kremasta, Stratos I & II and the national transmission network are still pending - 2.
+According to Greek Law 3481/2006, the environmental terms for the continuation, completion and operation of the projects of the Acheloos River Diversion Scheme to Thessaly were approved and their compliance is a prerequisite for the realisation of the projects and for which responsibility lies with the administrator for execution and operation.
 Public Works as well as PPC's projects that have been auctioned and constructed or are under construction and are related to projects of the Acheloos River Diversion Scheme to Thessaly and energy projects are allowed to operate or be completed according to the approved administration plan and the above-mentioned environmental terms.
 Under these terms, the continuation, completion and operation of the Messohora Power Plant are allowed.
 Based on the above-mentioned, the concessionaire of the contract has been given orders to continue with the project of vehicular communications.
-At December 31, 2006, the accumulated amount of the Messochora Power Plant project amounted to Euro 267 million. - 3.
+At December 31, 2006, the accumulated amount of the Messohora Power Plant project amounted to Euro 267 million. - 3.
 Under IPPC (Integrated Pollution Prevention and Control), the Best Available Techniques for Large Combustion Plants (with a capacity greater than 50 MW) have been defined on July 2006 at a European level.
-These may: (I) require additional to the already foreseen investments at PPC's larger thermal power plants stations, (2) reduce the hours of operation of its oil fired stations.
-In accordance with European Directive 2001/80/EC, a pollutants emission reduction plan for existing Large Combustion Plants has been approved by PPC's Board of Directors, and this includes, among others, the following measures: - Units I and II of Megalopolis A plant will enter the status of limited hours of operation (20,000 hours both of them as one installation) from January I, 2008 until December 3I, 2015 at the latest. - Until the end of 2007, all measures for facing the operational problems of the flue gas desulphurisation plant in unit IV of Megalopolis plant should be completed. - Until the end of 2007, all measures for the installation and continuous operation for the flue gas desulphurization plant in Unit III of Megalopolis plant should be completed. - Until the end of 2007, all necessary modifications for using low sulphur heavy fuel oil, in all the existing oil fired plants included in the reduction plan, should be implemented.
-For the Linoperamata Steam Electric Station, the use of low sulphur heavy fuel oil will be possible by January I, 2007.
+These may: (1) require additional to the already foreseen investments at PPC's larger thermal power plants stations, (2) reduce the hours of operation of its oil fired stations.
+In accordance with European Directive 2001/80/EC, a pollutants emission reduction plan for existing Large Combustion Plants has been approved by PPC's Board of Directors, and this includes, among others, the following measures: - Units I and II of Megalopolis A plant will enter the status of limited hours of operation (20,000 hours both of them as one installation) from January 1, 2008 until December 31, 2015 at the latest.